vandanaramesh14/CS-7641Machine-Learning-Project/index.md

     <img height="250" width="400" float="left" src="gmm_imgs/bristol_sent_map.JPG">
 </p>

+We again obsberve typically equal clusterings.
+The Price vs. Avg Sentiment Score visuals are informative here.
+Although component 1 dominates component 2 (light blue) only contains listings with high sentiment ratings (and slightly highly prices).
+This is useful for a buyer who want a high quality room irrespective of price.
+These clusters are generally distributed fairly equally across the city's constituency's.

 ### Combining Supervised and Unsupervised Learning
 To see if we could improve our model predictions for prices, we tried combining our XGBoost model with our KMeans clustering.
 We applied the XGBoost to each cluster for each city (i.e. 12 runs).
 However, the results showed no major improvements to prediction errors (in some cases, errors were actually worse).
 This is likely due to the fact that as the dataset becomes smaller and more smiliar, some of rows may start to conflict with each other and make predictions more inaccurate.
 Our predictions for Bristol had a relatively small RMSE, but the price range of Airbnb listings for this city is more narrow than that of the other three cities, and as a percentage of the range of prices, the predictions are only slightly better than those of the other cities.
 With all cities, we saw that combining our models performed much better on the training data, but worse on the test data (i.e. our combined model has high variance).